Why use a CPL or polarising filter and what is a polarising filter?

 Saturation

 A CPL will add pop to your skies and enhance the blues and overall saturation of your image.
-If you’re shooting forrest scenes they work wonders really helping the scene come to life and adding life to the colours which in turn make your images pop.
-So as a saturation booster they really help and as an added bonus I should also say that they will darken the blues in the sky a bit to help you balance your overall exposure.
+If you’re shooting a forrest scene they work wonders, really helping the colours come to life which in turn makes your image pop.
+So as a saturation booster they really help, as an added bonus they will also darken the blues in the sky a bit to help you balance your overall exposure.

 For the last one you will have to stick with me for a bit as I explain why light loss in a CPL is sooo handy.